ruslo/CGold/docs/tutorials/libraries/static-shared.rst

 .. note::

-  Such issue **can't be solved** by library usage requirements since library ``bar`` doesn't know apriori if will it be linked to shared library or not.
+  Such issue **can't be solved** by library usage requirements since library ``bar`` doesn't know a priori if will it be linked to shared library or not.

 Scalability
 ~~~~~~~~~~~